Feuerfuchs/sass-ignis/README.md

 The following npm scripts are available:

 - `lint`: Lint the source code with sass-lint.
-- `livelint`: Re-lint whenever the code changes.
+- `livelint`: Lint automatically whenever the code changes.
 Useful in combination with the VSCode task `livelint`.
 - `doc`: Generate the SassDoc documentation.
 - `test`: Run unit tests.